DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 ---

 **TL;DR:** AdonisJs is a Node.js MVC framework.
-Currently, AdonisJs has over 700 stars on [Github](https://github.com/adonisjs/adonis-framework).
+Currently, AdonisJs has over 700 stars on [GitHub](https://github.com/adonisjs/adonis-framework).
 AdonisJs makes it easy for you to write web applications with less code.
 In this tutorial, I'll show you how easy it is to build a web application with AdonisJs and add authentication to it.
 Check out the [repo](https://github.com/auth0/adonisjs-got) to get the code.

 ---

 **AdonisJs** is a full-stack, open-source Node.js framework that encapsulates all the tedious parts of web development and provides you a nice API to work with. **AdonisJs** saves you time and effort because it ships with a lot of features out of the box.
-These features include:
+These features include the following:

 * Lucid ORM (Effective Implementation of Active Record)
 * Database Migrations